AdguardTeam/AdguardKnowledgeBase/02.general/06.userscripts/docs.en.md

 <a name="intro"></a>
 ## Introduction

 First, let's get it clear.
 What is a userscript?
 Userscripts (we also call them 'extensions' sometimes) de-facto are mini-programs written in Javascript.
 They modify or extend functionality of one or more websites.
-Many AdGuard users must be already familiar with such userscripts as AdGuard Assistant, PopupBlocker and AdGuard Extra(#extra).
+Many AdGuard users must be already familiar with such userscripts as AdGuard Assistant, PopupBlocker and AdGuard Extra.

 <a name="products"></a>
-## Supported apps
+### Supported apps

 Currently, custom scripts are supported in: AdGuard for Windows, AdGuard for Android and AdGuard for Mac (Mac version does not yet allow you to add your own custom scripts).

-<a name=-"scripts></a>
+<a name="scripts"></a>
 ### AdGuard userscripts

 >### ATTENTION
 >These userscripts come directly from AdGuard developers and we can guarantee that they will be effective and safe.
 Keep in mind that whenever you download a userscript from an unknown source you expose yourself to a risk.
 Some scripts can be harmful to your computer.
 Always get new scripts only from sources you trust 100%.
-Examples of popular sites with scripts - [trustworthy sources](#repo).
+Further are [some examples](#repo) of popular sites with scripts.

 * **AdGuard Assistant** - This extension lets you manage the filtering process right from the page.